brandonbloom/SwiftPie/context/plan.md

 - In-progress scope:
   - ✅ Core parsing helpers for verbs, query args, shorthands, and localhost normalization (ported into `RequestParser` with Swift Testing specs).
   - 🔜 Extend coverage for remaining HTTPie shorthands (file embeds, raw JSON/file references, duplicate headers/data arrays) and map to a richer request model compatible with `swift-http-types`.
-  - 🔜 Surface validation diagnostics (unknown separators, invalid URLs, mutually exclusive flags) through `SwiftHTTPieCLI` with non-zero exit codes and stderr output.
+  - 🔜 Surface validation diagnostics (unknown separators, invalid URLs, mutually exclusive flags) through `SwiftPieCLI` with non-zero exit codes and stderr output.
   - 🔜 Bridge the parsed request into an internal representation that Phase 003 can hand to the transport layer.
-- Candidate test plan: Expand unit specs for each shorthand permutation, add CLI-level tests that execute `SwiftHTTPie` via the Testing process APIs, and capture stderr/exit codes for invalid inputs.
+- Candidate test plan: Expand unit specs for each shorthand permutation, add CLI-level tests that execute `SwiftPie` via the Testing process APIs, and capture stderr/exit codes for invalid inputs.
 - Exit artifact: Append findings and review notes to `context/phase-002.md`.

 ### Phase 003 — Transport Hook & Response Handling